top of page

 To imagine a palace

-In this project, we draw inspiration from the rich archives of Le Palace.
-Filled with images of extravagant parties, elaborate costumes, and unrestrained decadence.
-It appears as a nighttime utopia, a space of freedom, self-expression, and outsider art.
+In this project, we draw inspiration from the rich archives of Le Palace: images of extravagant parties, elaborate costumes, unrestrained decadence.
+It appears as a nighttime utopia, a space of freedom.

-Yet, for all its allure, Le Palace belongs to the past, a nostalgic memory that isn’t even our own.
-The unconventional clubbing spaces and underground scenes it represented seem to have disappeared.
-Today, the night feels like a battleground.
-We fight for the right to exist, to express, to connect, to dance, for that fleeting moment on the dancefloor that might turn into something more.
+Yet Le Palace belongs to the past, a nostalgic memory that isn't even our own.
+The unconventional spaces and underground scenes it represented seem to be disappearing.
+Today, the night can feel like a battleground.
+We fight for the right to exist, to express, to connect, to dance — for that fleeting moment on the dancefloor that might turn into something more.

-Leaving us with the question: What would Le Palace look like if its spirit were brought into our era?
-Imagine taking its extravagance from the theaters and streets of Paris and placing it in the contemporary pulse of the electronic music scene.
+Which leaves us with a question: what would Le Palace look like if its spirit were brought into our era?
+What if you took its extravagance from the theatres and streets of Paris and placed it in the contemporary pulse of the nightclub scene?

-However, it will not be a remake but a reinterpretation—contemporary, abstract, minimal, and stripped down.
-Our Le Palace exists in the space between the real and the imagined, like a daydream, stretched, distorted, playful, and provocative.
+We imagine Le Palace not as a remake, but as a reinterpretation.
+Our Le Palace exists in the space between the real and the imagined: a daydream, stretched, distorted, playful, and provocative.

-In dit project laten we ons inspireren door de rijke archieven van Le Palace.
-Gevuld met beelden van extravagante feesten, uitbundige kostuums en ongeremde decadentie.
-Het lijkt een utopie van de nacht, een ruimte voor vrijheid, zelfexpressie en outsiderkunst.
+In dit project laten we ons inspireren door de rijke archieven van Le Palace: beelden van extravagante feesten, uitbundige kostuums en ongeremde decadentie.
+Het lijkt een utopie van de nacht.
 Maar hoe verleidelijk het ook is, Le Palace behoort tot het verleden, een nostalgische herinnering die niet eens de onze is.
-De onconventionele clubruimtes en undergroundscènes die het vertegenwoordigde, lijken verdwenen.
+De onconventionele clubruimtes en undergroundscènes die het vertegenwoordigde, lijken te verdwijnen.
 Vandaag voelt de nacht als een strijdtoneel.
 We vechten voor het recht om te bestaan, ons uit te drukken, te verbinden, te dansen, voor dat ene vluchtige moment op de dansvloer dat misschien iets meer wordt.
 Dit roept de vraag op: Hoe zou Le Palace eruitzien als haar wezen naar onze tijd werd getransporteerd?
-Stel je voor dat we de extravagantie uit de theaters en straten van Parijs verplaatsen naar de hedendaagse puls van de elektronische muziekscene.
-Toch wordt het geen reconstructie, maar een herinterpretatie—hedendaags, abstract, minimalistisch en uitgekleed.
+Stel je voor dat we de extravagantie uit de theaters en straten van Parijs verplaatsen naar de hedendaagse puls van de nachtclub scene.
+Toch wordt het geen reconstructie, maar een herinterpretatie.
 Ons Le Palace bevindt zich in de ruimte tussen het werkelijke en het denkbeeldige, als een dagdroom, uitgerekt, vervormd, speels en provocerend.

 Towards an installation work